FaithB01/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This README.md file contains the tasks for this project on POINTERS, ARRAYS and STRINGS
+This README.md file contains the tasks for this project on POINTERS, ARRAYS and STRINGS.

 Task 0 - Write a function that takes a pointer to an int as parameter and updates the value it points to to 98.